Site icon Embarcadero RAD Studio, Delphi, & C++Builder Blogs

 Of central importance is the car system-software written in Delphi.
 All threads come together here.
 Basically, all races are calculated live and are therefore no two races are the same.
 Each car follows its own racing strategy, checking its options for overtaking or blocking pursuers.
 Each car is represented by its own autonomous calculation thread.
 To ensure that the races as a whole run smoothly and are aesthetically pleasing to the 1 million plus guests who visit Miniatur Wunderland every year.
 There is a ‘master’ thread that resolves conflicts in good time and, for example, ensures that a faster car can overtake when the weaker competitor car in front of it briefly takes its foot off the gas.
 The experience is as close as possible to a real race.

 The drivers are all subject to various parameters that control the race.
 The basic configuration corresponds to the current world ranking of the F1 teams.
 Yes, miniature Verstappen wins too often at Miniatur Wunderland too!
-Based on this, the Delphi code generates random values that ensure that otherwise good drivers can also have a bad day or, for example, a bad start to the race.
+Don’t worry though, the Delphi code generates random values that ensure that otherwise good drivers can also have a bad day or, for example, a slow start to the race.

 Not just a full miniature scale model of the Monaco racetrack, but a working airport and other cities too!